-- 1. A U.S.-licensed health care practitioner must certify that (a) you have a severe cognitive impairment or (b) you are unable to perform two or more activities of daily living (ADLs): bathing, eating, continence, toileting, dressing or transferring (moving into or out of a bed, chair or wheelchair), and that this condition will last at least 90 days. - 2.
-A 90-calendar-day eligibility (or waiting) period begins immediately after the date the insured is certified as chronically ill and starts receiving qualified LTC services.
-The days of care or services don't need to be consecutive, though they do need to be accumulated within a continuous period of 730 days.
-No LTC benefits will be paid until the eligibility period has been satisfied; however, LTC benefits will be paid retroactively for qualified LTC services received during the eligibility period. - 3.
-You must also submit a plan of care as prescribed by a U.S.-licensed health care practitioner.
-The plan of care should state that care from unlicensed caregivers is appropriate if you intend to pay family members or friends for care.
+- A U.S.-licensed health care practitioner must certify that (a) you have a severe cognitive impairment or (b) you are unable to perform two or more activities of daily living: bathing, eating, continence, toileting, dressing or transferring (moving into or out of a bed, chair or wheelchair), and that this condition will last at least 90 days - 2.
+A 90-calendar-day elimination (or waiting) period begins immediately after the date the insured is certified as chronically ill and starts receiving qualified LTC services; days of care or services don't need to be consecutive, though they do need to be accumulated within a continuous period of 730 days; no LTC benefits will be paid until the elimination period has been satisfied - 3.
+You must also submit a plan of care as prescribed by a U.S.-licensed health care practitioner; the plan of care should state that care from unlicensed caregivers is appropriate if you intend to pay family members or friends for care